Terms and Conditions

 - You can withdraw the Order by telling us before the Contract is made, if you simply wish to change your mind and without giving us a reason, and without incurring any liability.

-- You are able to request a refund by explicitly stating that you would like a refund.
+- You are able to request a refund by explicitly stating that you would like a refund within 30 days of purchase.

 - a newspaper, periodical or magazine except subscription contracts for the supply of them;